tabarra/txAdmin/dev_notes.md

 - [x] link `/player/list` "revoke action" to actions endpoint
 - [x] limit `/player/list` ui with permissions
 - [x] make a settings tab for the player controller (dont forget to reset `checkPlayerJoin` convar!)
+- [x] added flag to prevent noobs from running uncompiled version
+- [x] added time-based deprecation warning
+- [ ] add logging to the ban, warn and whitelist features!
 - [ ] review on every todohighlight keyword
-- [ ] apply the new action log html to the modal
-- [ ] add logging to the ban, warn and whitelist features!
-- [ ] check everything done for xss
 - [ ] test on latest build
+- [ ] update documentation

 FIXME: when doing the update announcement, don't forget to mention that the permission names changed

 > Soon™
+- [ ] monitor checks for duplicate active users every 10 minutes, then reports in diagnostics page
+- [ ] check everything done for xss
+- [ ] apply the new action log html to the modal
 - [ ] fix action div - revoke of action with no text looks bad
 - [ ] adapt all modal actions to offline players
 - [ ] check why scheduled restarts are not kicking players